gazebosim/gz-math/README.md

 # Features

-Ignition Math provides a wide range of functionality, including:
+Gazebo Math provides a wide range of functionality, including:

 * Type-templated pose, matrix, vector, and quaternion classes.
 * Shape representations along with operators to compute volume, density, size and other properties.